 61: Turn the Fans On

-Whenever you're dusting in your home, consider turning any central air fans to "on" before you begin.
+Whenever you're dusting in your home, consider turning any central air fans to begin "on".
 This way, any dust you agitate will be picked up by your home's air filters instead of settling back onto furniture.
 You can do this with smaller air purifiers, too.

 62: Buff Away Heavy Grime